jeffkloy/usm-takehome/README.md

 # Hello, world!
 (USM take-home assessment)

-This repository demonstrates a complete GitOps workflow for deploying hello-world on AWS EKS using Terraform, Helm, and Argo CD.
+This repository demos a complete GitOps workflow for deploying `hello-world` (sample app) on AWS EKS using Terraform, Helm, and Argo CD.

 ## 🚀 Overview and Explanation